 Greetings!
 Thank you for visiting my blog.

 My name is Maria Andress.
-I am originally from the Midwest of the United States and am currently pursuing acting and film production in California.
+I am originally from the Midwest of the United States and am currently pursuing acting, producing and cinematography in California.

 The idea for this page – UnveiledClarity – came as I was searching for my own discoveries of the world today and who I want to be in it.
 Regardless of where I am in life or in what capacity I am searching whether it be as a woman, a filmmaker, a student, a friend, a professional, a singer, an artist, a writer, a warrior training for battle, etc. It could be all of those facets together.

 I realize that God speaks to us first in our interactions with the world.
 Through that He draws us to Himself and then into the clarity of revelation.
 I think we forget quite often that He works through the natural beauty of the world and the human race and think that He can only be found through theology.
 In reality the discovery of truth is interwoven between sciences and theology.